PIR (Motion sensor)

 Note: Acceptable values: 0...65535sec.
 (1sec. resolution).

-The PIR Measurement duration is a value that instructs the sensor how long it should be checking for movements before going back to sleep to conserve energy.
+The PIR Measurement period is a value that instructs the sensor how long it should be checking for movements before going back to sleep to conserve energy.

 Byte index